JoNolan161/Tip-Calculator/README.md

-**Tip Calculator** - another beginner's classic accepting 2 arguments; bill amount and tip percentage to compute a final bill.
+**Tip Calculator** - a beginner's classic which accepts 2 arguments; bill amount and tip percentage to compute a final bill.